nicolasraga1/peristyle/README.md

-# Carlisle ✨
+# Persityle ✨

-Carlisle is a minimal template for a Hugo site.
-Carlisle is the basis for my custom theme mostly shared across
+Peristyle is a minimal template for a Hugo site.
+Peristyle is the basis for my custom theme mostly shared across

 ## License